HTV04/rc24.sh/README.md

 ## Credits
 * HTV04: rc24.sh developer
-* TheShadowEeevee, person66, and leathl: Sharpii-NetCore, Sharpii, and libWiiSharp developers
+* TheShadowEevee, person66, and leathl: Sharpii-NetCore, Sharpii, and libWiiSharp developers
 * KcrPL and Larsenv: RiiConnect24 founders, original RiiConnect24 Patcher developers
 * And you!